Analytical analysis of the spin wave dispersion in the cycloidal spin structures under the influence of magneto-electric coupling: Introduction

 Noncollinear equilibrium spin structures are the essential feature of the multiferroics.
 However, both the collinear and the noncollinear structures of spins can form the polarization \cite{Tokura RPP 14}.
-Here we are interested in the dynamical properties of spins in the noncollinear structures \cite{Kalva CJP 69}, \cite{JAP 69} and influence of the magneto-electric coupling associated with the collinear order of spins on this dynamics.
-We are also interested in the dielectric response of the system, which is shown in the dielectric permeability.
+Here we are interested in the dynamical properties of spins in the noncollinear structures \cite{Kalva CJP 69}, \cite{JAP 69} and influence of the magneto-electric coupling associated with the collinear parts of spins on this dynamics.
+We are also interested in the dielectric response of the system, which is shown in the permittivity.
+The behavior of permittivity is essential in relation to the detection of the electromagnons.
+More complex scenarios regarding electromagnon description are analyzed in recent papers.
+In Ref. \cite{Castro PRB 25}, authors describe the dynamics of the electric polarization (related to the deformation) in addition to the spin dynamics.
+In Ref. \cite{AndreevTrukh EPL 25}, authors consider the collinear equilibrium state of the ferromagnetic samples with the electric dipole moment related to the perpendicular parts of spins, while main contribution is in the explicit account of external periodic electric field in terms describing magnetoelectric coupling.

+The Dzyaloshinskii-Moriya interaction (DMI) is essential for the noncollinear spin structures and for the formation of the electric dipole moment related to the collinear parts of spins.
 Discussion of the collective spin wave excitations under influence of the Dzyaloshinskii-Moriya interaction can be found in Refs. \cite{Moon PRB 13}, \cite{Zakeri PRL 10}.
 Simultaneous existence of electromagnetic, spin and acoustic waves and the hybridization of corresponding dispersion curves in the ferromagnetic spiral with the account of the Dzyaloshinskii-Moriya interaction are analysed in Refs. \cite{Bychkov SSP 12}, \cite{Bychkov JMMM 13}.
 But the mechanisms of the magneto-electric coupling are not considered in these works.